Veterinary Technician Internship Program

 VTIs attend weekly lectures presented exclusively for them by AMC’s Education Coordinators.
-The VTls are required to research, write and orally present a lecture on a topic chosen by them (subject to AMC review).
+The VTls are required to complete assignments & quizzes, engage in research, write and complete oral presentations various topics (subject to AMC review).

-Veterinary Technician Interns work a 35-hour workweek.
+Veterinary Technician Interns work a full-time schedule.
 Shifts vary depending on work assignment.

 VTls will be evaluated periodically.
 All aspects of assignment will be formally reviewed in written form and the Education Coordinator will sign the evaluation acknowledging discussion of the written review.
 The aim of the evaluation is to enable both VTI and Coordinator to identify areas in which the Intern needs more experience or help.